JOB OPPORTUNITY

 This job is remote, meaning that the planner will work primarily from a home office or other location that they provide.
 The planner’s home office must be in or near New Hampshire to allow for frequent site visits with clients.
 Occasional visits to partner offices in New Hampshire will be required.

-NHACD offers a starting salary of $45,000 to $50,000 per year; candidates with relevant advanced degrees or qualifications and experience may be considered for a higher rate.
-Benefits include paid time off and a monthly contribution to the planner’s health savings account after the probationary period.
-Performance reviews at 90 days and annually, with the opportunity for annual merit and longevity salary increases.
+NHACD offers a starting salary of $55,000 to $60,000,000 per year; candidates with relevant advanced degrees or qualifications and experience may be considered for a higher rate.
+Benefits include paid time off, a monthly stipend for health expenses after the probationary period, mileage reimbursement at the federal rate, worker's compensation, and parental/family medical leave.
+Performance reviews occur at 90 days and annually, with the opportunity for annual merit and longevity salary increases.
+A part-time position may be considered, but full-time is preferred.

-Proposed starting date is January 1, 2023, but is negotiable for the right candidate.
-Applications will be accepted until December 15th, or until the position is filled.
+The proposed starting date is February 15 to March 1 but is negotiable for the right candidate.
+Applications will be accepted until January 5, or until the position is filled.